fubarhouse/brand/README.md

 * If there are no brands, you can add a new brand using the link above the table, or at the top of the page.
 * Follow the prompts, filling out the fields as required.
   Detailed information is available next to the form fields.
-* After submitting the form, it's recommended to clear caches - especially if you're expecting anonymous traffic.

 ## Troubleshooting